eugenesvk/bypass-paywalls-chrome-clean/README.md

 You can also check for update of site rules at startup (opt-in); only available until about 10 days after fix-release.\
 For new sites you also have to opt-in to custom sites/request permissions for new domains (or wait for new release).

-#### Android
+### Android
 Add-on was removed by Mozilla from add-on store.\
-Current installations will stay active, but with no more updates.
+Current installations (by custom collection in Firefox Beta/Nightly or Firefox-clone) will stay active, but with no more updates.

+There is still an elaborate workaround for regular Firefox though:
+* install an old version of Firefox (like [v68.11.0](https://www.apkmirror.com/apk/mozilla/firefox/firefox-68-11-0-release/)); you have to remove your current Firefox app (or use an old Firefox Beta version)
+* download add-on's xpi-file (custom version if you want to use custom sites) from [releases](https://gitlab.com/magnolia1234/bypass-paywalls-firefox-clean/-/releases) and install/open in Firefox
+* now you can update Firefox to the latest version
+* add-on will stay active & automatically updates to the latest version (in add-ons it will be labeled as not yet available)

-At the moment only the experimental Mozac/GeckoView-based browser [SmartCookieWeb-Preview](https://github.com/CookieJarApps/SmartCookieWeb-Preview/releases) can install/sideload a xpi-file by url.
+The experimental Mozac/GeckoView-based browser [SmartCookieWeb-Preview](https://github.com/CookieJarApps/SmartCookieWeb-Preview/releases) can also install/sideload a xpi-file by url.

-You can also switch to [Kiwi browser (Chromium)](https://play.google.com/store/apps/details?id=com.kiwibrowser.browser) or use the [adblocker filter/userscripts](https://gitlab.com/magnolia1234/bypass-paywalls-clean-filters)
+Or switch to [Kiwi browser (Chromium)](https://play.google.com/store/apps/details?id=com.kiwibrowser.browser) or use the [adblocker filter/userscripts](https://gitlab.com/magnolia1234/bypass-paywalls-clean-filters)

 #### Chrome/Chromium
 Visit the [Chrome repository](https://gitlab.com/magnolia1234/bypass-paywalls-chrome-clean) of Bypass Paywall Clean.

 #### iOS/iPadOS
-Use adblocker with custom (content)filter: https://gitlab.com/magnolia1234/bypass-paywalls-clean-filters
+Use adblocker with custom (content)filter & userscript (manager): https://gitlab.com/magnolia1234/bypass-paywalls-clean-filters

 ### Troubleshooting
 * If a site doesn't work, first try to turn off your adblocker (or other extension) and refresh page.